remcorakers/Digital-Days-2018/README.md

 # Digital Days 2018 Hackathon

 Welcome to the documentation for the Digital Days 2018 Hackathon.
-As you all heard the goal for this hackathon is to develop a new use-case for the Alice project.
-This Github repository will provide you with documentation and code examples to get you started.
+As you all heard the goal for this hackathon is to prototype a new use-case for the Alice project.
+This Github repository will provide documentation and code examples to help you get started.

+# Introduction

+During the Alice hackathon your team will come up with solution to the problem statement.
+During the hackathon all teams will try to build a first prototype of the solution.
+To help you get started with this, this repository contains documentation on how to get started with Artificial Intelligence.

 # Services to use

-TBA
+Every team is free to use any kind of service, online platform and AI-technique in every (commonly used) programming language.
+However, the examples in this repository are in Python.
+We used the Google Cloud platform to do Text-To-Speech, Speech-To-Text and Image Recognition.
+At the start of the hackathon credentials to the Google Cloud platform will be provided.
+If you want to use other services during the Hackathon you can contact Joost Naaijen, Egemen Uzunali or Youri van der Zee.
+For other platforms you will have to create an account yourself.

 # Code Examples